szana8/laraflow/README.md

 ```

 After Laravel 5.5 you don't need to manually add the service provider to the config/app.php.
-You can find a sample text project with this package in here: https://github.com/szana8/laravel-workflow-package
+You can find a sample test project with this package in here: https://github.com/szana8/laravel-workflow-package

 #### Configuration array